Precision Genome Engineering: From Basic Mechanisms to Application (L1)

 | |

-X. Shawn Liu, Columbia University Medical Center Short Talk: Epigenetic Silencing of Pathological Allele in Inborn Errors Immunity by CRISPR-IMPRINT |
+X. Shawn Liu, Columbia University Medical Center Short Talk: Silencing of Pathological Alleles in Inborn Errors Immunity by CRISPR-IMPRINT |

 |